openfisca/openfisca-doc/coding-the-legislation/10_basic_example.md

     def formula(person, period):
         salary = person('salary', period)
         return salary * 0.25
 ```

-Let's explain in details the different part of the code:
+Let's explain in details the different parts of the code:
 - `class flat_tax_on_salary(Variable):` declares a new variable with the name `flat_tax_on_salary`.
 - Metadatas:
   - `value_type = float` declares the type of the variable.
-Possible types are:
+Possible types are the basic python types:
     - `bool`: boolean
     - `date`: date
     - `Enum`: discrete value (from an enumerable)